 Cyber criminals are more organized and better educated than ever before.
 This means they’re increasingly savvy in implementing multistage, multi-vector attacks.
 Multi-vector protection ensures that your customers’’ endpoint security covers threats that cross multiple vectors, through multiple stages, reducing the opportunity for cyber criminals to successfully breach their networks.

-In many cases, the weakest links in a security strategy are the very same end users it’s intended to protect.
+In many cases, by the reports made by this IT support company in London, the weakest links in a security strategy are the very same end users it’s intended to protect.
 In order to ensure end user behaviors don’t jeopardize the security of business networks, effective domain-level protection is a must.
 Using a cloud-based, web accessible security layer protects a TSP’s customers by reducing the flow of malware into the network by up to 90 percent.
 Plus, it gives TSPs granular control of all users’ internet activities, blocking dangerous websites automatically, and placing others under real time policy control.

 End User Education